technyon/nuki_hub/README.md

 #### Nuki Lock PIN / Nuki Opener PIN

 - PIN Code: Fill with the Nuki Security Code of the Nuki Lock and/or Nuki Opener.
 Required for functions that require the security code to be sent to the lock/opener such as setting lock permissions/adding keypad codes, viewing the activity log or changing the Nuki device configuration.
 Set to "#" to remove the security code from the Nuki Hub configuration.
-- PIN Code Ultra: Fill with the 6-digit Nuki Security Code of the Nuki Lock Ultra.
+- PIN Code Ultra/5th gen: Fill with the 6-digit Nuki Security Code of the Nuki Lock Ultra/5th gen Pro.
 Required for pairing (and many other functions)

 #### Unpair Nuki Lock / Unpair Nuki Opener